bassco/klipper-configs/v24/README.md

 ## spider v3.0

+Info for setting the pins to [stop excitation vibration]((https://forum.vorondesign.com/threads/stepper-motor-vibration-at-power-on.979/).

 1. Flash katapult
   - Press Boot and Reset, let go of Reset then Boot for DFU mode
   - make menuconfig